 If you have more than one week in southern Spain or you want to spend more time in Marbella, here are a few other things you can do.

-After our last night in Marbella, we were headed to Malaga to catch our flight back home.
-You can definitely also spend 1-3 days in Malaga itself.
+After the last night in Marbella, I were headed to the city of Malaga to catch our flight back home.
+I only had a few houts there, but you can definitely also spend 2-3 days in Malaga itself.

 Changing This Itinerary